carolineSEL/AtomicObject-OthelloCodingChallenge/README.md

 2) open a terminal and navigate to the directory where the othello.jar file is located- if you have not moved this file it will be located in he root directory of this project.

-3) To start the server, run: java -jar othello.jar --p1-type remote --p2-type random --wait-for-ui
+3) To start the server, run: java -jar othello.jar --p1-type remote --p2-type random --wait-for-ui (The --wait-for-ui flag allows you to view the game in the UI)

+4) When the server is up with the --wait-for-ui flag, you can view a visual UI of the game on your localhost at http://localhost:8080

-4) To connect client run: node client.js
+5) To connect client run: node client.js
+6) NOTE: If you are having issues running the server or connecting the client, please check your background processes in your task manager to make sure nothing is running on the ports.
+Use the command: netstat -ano | findstr :8080 to view if any other processes are running.
+If so, locate the PID (the fourth column that displays from the previous command), search for that PID in the Task manaer, and end the task.
+With this being done the program should run smoothly.

 - The client is set to connect to a server running on localhost at a specified port.
 Ensure the server is active before initiating the client.